TeachersMicro-Volunteer: Share your time and talent!

 Middle School units teach ten character traits based on content standards and philanthropy themes.

-New anti-bullying curriculum for teachers, plus resources for teens and kids.
+Anti-bullying curriculum for teachers, plus resources for teens and kids.

 Along with this heartwarming video documentary, creative service-learning resources for grades 6-12 guide learners to create their own community stories of giving.